 Grant’s is well recognizable by its triangle shape bottle design, designed by Deutch Hans Sleger after the 2nd world war.
-Grant’s is one of the cheapest scotch whiskeys on the supermarkets and very often sold on discounted prices.
-35cl bottle costs 7.95€ at Rimi.
+Grant’s is one of the cheapest scotch whiskeys in the supermarkets and often sold at discounted prices. a 35cl bottle costs 8€.

 Nose has a strong grain alcohol stench at the beginning, but behind it is pleasant fruity notes, pear and apple, honey and milk chocolate.
 Taste is a bit lighter than could except, it’s sweet with caramel, apple, some vanilla and spices, cinnamon and clove.
 Once opened for the first time, Grant’s has a very strong grain whisky aroma but when it stays on the shell some time, oxidation really improves it.
 Adding splash water can get the same effect, but lose the fruity notes and get more malt and leather aromas.
 Aftertaste is sweet but very short.
 High grain alcohol content disturbs a bit, but when you get used to it and especially when you give the opened bottle time to oxidate, it’s okay, above average blended Scotch.

 Hi Baltic Alcohols team,

 My name is Xavier, purchase manager at Latina company based in Monaco.

 We buy all kind of spirits through our bonded warehouse in Netherlands.
 We buy champagne, single malts, whisky, tequila, vodka, etc.

 I would be happy to send my request list.

 Where can I find this, my favorite scotch, the original Family Reserved, blended Scotch?